yabellini/SitioAcademico/content/about/header/index.md

 M.S. in Data Mining and Knowledge Management.

-_You will found the content of this web site in Spanglish, it may be written in English or Spanish, sometimes in both languages._
+_The content of this website is in Spanglish.
+It is written in English, Spanish, and sometimes in both of these languages._